 "One of the things that surprised me about my own reaction to Caltech was how quickly I became extremely proud of the place.
 It's a very infectious spirit, and as you get to see what's going on, you see the quality of the research in science and technology, its variety, and the really outstanding nature of the people.
 You inevitably become very proud of the place, very protective of it, very loyal to it."

 Harold Brown took over as president of the Institute in 1969 when Lee A. DuBridge retired to become President Richard Nixon's special assistant for science and technology.
 An accomplished physicist, Brown had earned his PhD at Columbia University by the time he was 21.
-Before arriving at Caltech, he served as director of defense research and engineering in the U.S. Department of Defense from 1961 to 1965, and then as Secretary of the Air Force from 1965 to 1969.
-During his presidency, Brown made significant changes to the undergraduate curriculum, establishing programs in independent studies and in applied physics, and turning the environmental engineering program into a degree option.
+Before arriving at Caltech, he served as director of defense research and engineering in the U.S. Department of Defense from 1961 to 1965, and then as secretary of the Air Force from 1965 to 1969.
+During his presidency, Brown made significant changes to the undergraduate curriculum, establishing programs in independent studies and in applied physics, and turned the environmental engineering program into a degree option.
 He also developed a campus master plan, purchasing surrounding lots to make space for new buildings and creating an identifiable character for the Institute.
 Most significant, perhaps, were his efforts to open Caltech to female undergraduates.
 In 1970, the Caltech Board of Trustees voted to admit women.
 However, the board made the admission of women conditional upon the building of new student houses, which they knew would take at least two years.
 Not wanting to wait, Brown pressed for an arrangement that would set aside corridors for women in existing houses.
 Because of his persistence, Caltech began admitting women in the fall of that year.

 In 1977, Robert Christy was named Caltech's acting president when Harold Brown left to become secretary of defense under Jimmy Carter.
 Christy was born in Vancouver, British Columbia, and entered the University of British Columbia (UBC) in 1932 as a 16-year-old sophomore.
 He graduated from UBC in 1935, at the age of 19, with a bachelor's degree in physics, then stayed for two more years to earn a master's degree in physics and mathematics in 1937.
 Christy then moved to UC Berkeley, where he studied physics as one of J. Robert Oppenheimer's graduate students.
 Having received his PhD in 1941, he was invited to join the Manhattan Project, where he was credited with designing the explosive core of the first atomic bomb.
 In 1946, on Oppenheimer's recommendation, he was hired at Caltech as an associate professor of physics, doing work in theoretical and nuclear physics, including the study of cosmic rays and, later, Cepheid variable stars.
 Christy became professor of theoretical physics in 1950 and Institute Professor of Theoretical Physics in 1983.
 He held several administrative posts during his tenure at Caltech, including as faculty chair from 1969 to 1971 and as vice president and provost from 1970 to 1980.
 It was during his tenure as provost that he was appointed acting president, serving for approximately one year until Marvin Goldberger's arrival at the Institute.